mjcolbert/RipeFruit/README.md

 	5).
 Testing using Junit and Mockito as well as logging with log4j

 	5)  EMMA plugin for Spring STS used for test code coverage checking (More tests could be added but not completed due to time constraints
+		 A full integration test using Spring Boot could be included as well.
+Quite a bit of time spent with HTMLUNITDriver and HTMLUnit trying top get them to work properly instead of using Firfox.

-	6)  Some HTML pages could be downloaded and saved so we have a constant state and copied locally for better testing for integration testing
+	6)  Some HTML pages could be down loaded and saved so we have a constant state and copied locally for better testing for integration and Unit test.

 	7)  Git